-Height: Essentially a shrub; rarely more than 5 feet tall
+Height: Essentially a small shrub; the dwarf pawpaw tree rarely reaches more than 5 feet in height

 Range: The southeastern United States, from Virginia to Texas

 Typical Habitat: Forests as well as open areas with sandy soils

 The Dwarf Pawpaw Tree: The Paw Paw in Miniature

 The dwarf pawpaw tree is very similar to the common pawpaw (Asimina triloba), as well as the other members of the genus.
 In fact, most of the differences relate to size, with the dwarf pawpaw having smaller leaves, flower, and fruit than the common pawpaw.